awsdocs/amazon-lex-developer-guide/doc_source/API_runtime_PostContent.md

  ** [inputStream](#API_runtime_PostContent_RequestSyntax) **   <a name="lex-runtime_PostContent-request-inputStream"></a>
  User input in PCM or Opus audio format or text format as described in the `Content-Type` HTTP header\.
 You can stream audio data to Amazon Lex or you can create a local buffer that captures all of the audio data before sending\.
 In general, you get better performance if you stream audio data rather than buffering the data locally\.
+Required: Yes

 ## Response Syntax<a name="API_runtime_PostContent_ResponseSyntax"></a>